gcrawfordking/cra-solar-power-estimator/README.md

 First run 'npm install' from the root directory to install all dependancies.

 You will also need to configure the .env file.
-If it does not exist, add a .env file to the root and define the variable "REACT_APP_GOOGLE_API_KEY" with the key sent by me via email.
+If it does not exist, add a .env file to the root and define the variable "REACT_APP_GOOGLE_API_KEY" with your own Google API key.
+If you need one, I could provide one via email.

 Then run 'npm start'.